What’s New on the Adams County Pour Tour? – 6/1

-By Nicole Absher – There are so many exciting ways to experience everything Gettysburg has to offer.
-One of my favorite ways to explore the destination is to take my dog, Payton, around town.
-Last week I decided to take Payton on another “paw-some” adventure in Gettysburg!
+There are so many exciting ways to experience everything Gettysburg has to offer.
+One of our favorite ways to explore the destination is to with our four-legged best friends by our side Check out some of our favorite stops for a “paw-some” adventure in Gettysburg!

 Along with local eateries, tasting rooms and museums, Downtown Gettysburg has several boutiques and shops that are all within walking distance to each other.
-To walk off our lunch from the Pike, Payton and I went shopping at a few local shops, including Gallery 30 and Lark – A Modern Place.
-Both places offer a wide variety of unique art, jewelry and home décor.
+Check out a few local shops, including Lark – A Modern Place which offers a wide variety of unique art, jewelry and home décor.

 Bringing your pet to the area is fun and easy and gives people the chance to see the destination in a different light.
-Don’t worry—we have several pet friendly hotels and bed & breakfasts that will accommodate you during your next stay.
+Don’t worry—we have several pet friendly hotels, campgrounds and bed & breakfasts that will accommodate you during your next stay.